Skip to content

 Worktop Repair vs. Replacement: Which Is Better Value?

 A new kitchen worktop can cost anywhere from £200 to over £1,500 for the material alone — and that’s before you factor in removal, fitting, tiling, and potential plumbing work.
-A professional repair, on the other hand, typically costs £75–£250 and can be completed in a matter of hours.
+A professional repair, on the other hand, is a fraction of that cost and can be completed in a matter of hours.

 For landlords and letting agents in particular, repair is almost always the smarter option.
-A tenant-damaged worktop that would cost £800 to replace can often be professionally restored for under £150 — with no disruption to the kitchen’s layout or existing finish.
+A tenant-damaged worktop that would cost £800 to replace can often be professionally restored for a fraction of that price — with no disruption to the kitchen’s layout or existing finish.

 Repair is also the greener choice: keeping a worktop in service rather than sending it to landfill is better for the environment and aligns with responsible property management.